Your Genesys Blog Subscription has been confirmed!

 To get to the root of the problem, the CX team uses customer journey analytics to examine the journeys for customers who set up automated payments via the website, mobile app and call center.

 The CX team leverages this insight to prioritize a project to improve the user experience of the mobile app.
-In the meantime, the team can steer newly enrolled members into lower effort journeys to improve their experiences.
+In the meantime, the team can steer newly enrolled members into lower-effort journeys to improve their experiences.

 Next, the team determines the most effective channels and timing.
-This analysis compares the volume of up-sell conversions across five separate channels: while booking on the website, over the phone, after clicking an email or social ad, or at the front desk at check-in.
+This analysis compares the volume of up-sell conversions across five separate channels: while booking on the website, over the phone, after clicking an email or social media ad, or at the front desk at check-in.

 Sending the upgrade offer via email after the initial room has been booked is converting at the highest rate, while the largest number of up-sells are generated using social ads.